Through the Metra Glass

 Makrolon TG 250 is a product made by Covestro.

 In turn, Covestro is the new name of what used to be Bayer MaterialScience.
-The English major in me notes that the actual name lacks of space between the worlds “Material” and “Science,” but the reference on the door has a space.
+The English major in me notes that the actual name lacks of space between the words “Material” and “Science,” but the reference on the door has a space.

 Total Plastics, Inc is part of a larger org that’s named Total Plastics, International.